lbzfran/arena/README.md

 Standard Arena Allocator written in c.

-Unit test available and compiled using `make`.
+Unit test(s) available to compile and run using `make`.

+Dependent on standard libc.